Your baby’s umbilical stump: what to expect

 Make sure the stump dries properly after bathing.
 Also, the stump will dry and heal much faster if you expose it to air as much as possible.
 Try not to cover it with plastic pants and nappies.
 Fold nappies down and away from the stump if you can.

 Never try to pull the stump off yourself, even if it looks like it’s ready to fall off.

 After the stump has fallen off, keep the area clean and dry until the area heals completely.
 It helps to fold down the top of your baby’s nappy so that the belly button is exposed to air.

 See your GP as soon as possible if you’re still seeing sticky liquid several days after the stump has fallen off, if your baby’s belly button area gets hot, red, discoloured or swollen, or if your baby has a fever or is otherwise unwell.

 Once the umbilical stump has fallen off, some babies can develop an umbilical granuloma.
 This looks like a small pink, red or discoloured lump in the belly button area.
 Sometimes the lump might be oozing.

 An umbilical granuloma might get better on its own, so keep the belly button area clean and dry.
 It’s also good to have your GP or child and family nurse look at the lump.

 If your baby develops a bulge or swelling near the belly button, it might be an umbilical hernia.
 An umbilical hernia is often more noticeable when your baby cries or strains to do a poo.
 This usually isn’t dangerous, and it doesn’t hurt your baby.

-An umbilical hernia will often go away between the ages of three and five years.
+An umbilical hernia will often go away between the ages of 3 and 5 years.
 It’s a good to have your GP or child and family health nurse look at the bulge.